wrench-project/eduwrench/web/_pedagogic_modules/pdcc/distributed_computing/include_workflow/workflow_task_data_parallelism.md

 core would waste 1 core of our 4-core computer.

-#### Simulating task- and data-parellelism
+#### Simulating task- and data-parallelism

-The simulation app below makes it possible to simulate the execution of the above example workflow on a platform that hosts two 3-core hosts.
+The simulation app below makes it possible to simulate the execution of the above example workflow on a platform that comprises **two 3-core hosts**.
 Again, remember that in this tab we ignore all I/O. The app allows you to pick how many cores are used for the blue, yellow, and purple tasks.
-You can use this app on your own, but then you shold use it to answer the following practice questions.
+You can use this app on your own, but then you should use it to answer the following practice questions.

 <div class="ui accordion fluid app-ins">
   <div class="title">